naveen-v-v/weather_website/README.md

-# Application the provides real-time weather data based on the location specified by a user
+# Real-time weather API based on the location specified by a user

 ## API's and Modules used:
 WeatherStack API, node, express, geolocation